 - we will not violate (whether or not we are subject to) Section 18(a)(1)(A) as modified by Section 61(a)(1) of the 1940 Act or any successor provisions, but giving effect to any exemptive relief granted to us by the SEC.
-Currently, these provisions generally prohibit us from making additional borrowings, including through the issuance of additional debt or the sale of additional debt securities, unless our asset coverage, as defined in the 1940 Act, equals at least 200% after such borrowings, or, if we obtain the required approvals from our independent directors and/or stockholders, 150% (after deducting the amount of such dividend, distribution or purchase price, as the case may be). - if, at any time, we are not subject to the reporting requirements of Sections 13 or 15(d) of the Securities Exchange Act of 1934, or the Exchange Act, to file any periodic reports with the SEC, we agree to furnish to holders of the 2023 Notes and the Trustee, for the period of time during which the 2023 Notes are outstanding, our audited annual consolidated financial statements, within 90 days of our fiscal year end, and unaudited interim consolidated financial statements, within 45 days of our fiscal quarter end (other than our fourth fiscal quarter).
+These provisions generally prohibit us from making additional borrowings, including through the issuance of additional debt or the sale of additional debt securities, unless our asset coverage, as defined in the 1940 Act, equals at least 200% after such borrowings, or, if we obtain the required approvals from our independent directors and/or stockholders, 150% (after deducting the amount of such dividend, distribution or purchase price, as the case may be). - we will not declare any dividend (except a dividend payable in our stock), or declare any other distribution, upon a class of our capital stock, or purchase any such capital stock, unless, in every such case, at the time of the declaration of any such dividend or distribution, or at the time of any such purchase, we have an asset coverage (as defined in the 1940 Act) of at least 150.0%, as such obligation may be amended or superseded, after deducting the amount of such dividend, distribution or purchase price, as the case may be, and in each case giving effect to (i) any exemptive relief granted to us by the SEC, and (ii) any SEC no-action relief granted by the SEC to another BDC (or to us if we determine to seek such similar no-action or other relief) permitting the BDC to declare any cash dividend or distribution notwithstanding the prohibition contained in Section 18(a)(1)(B) as modified by such provisions of Section 61(a) of the 1940 Act as may be applicable to us from time to time, as such obligation may be amended or superseded, in order to maintain such BDC's status as a regulated investment company under Subchapter M of the Code. - if, at any time, we are not subject to the reporting requirements of Sections 13 or 15(d) of the Securities Exchange Act of 1934, or the Exchange Act, to file any periodic reports with the SEC, we agree to furnish to holders of the 2023 Notes and the Trustee, for the period of time during which the 2023 Notes are outstanding, our audited annual consolidated financial statements, within 90 days of our fiscal year end, and unaudited interim consolidated financial statements, within 45 days of our fiscal quarter end (other than our fourth fiscal quarter).
 All such financial statements will be prepared, in all material respects, in accordance with applicable United States generally accepted accounting principles.

-At February 28, 2018 and February 28, 2017, the fair value of investments, cash and cash equivalents and cash and cash equivalents, reserve accounts were as follows:
+At February 28, 2019 and February 28, 2018, the fair value of investments, cash and cash equivalents and cash and cash equivalents, reserve accounts were as follows:

-At February At February 28, 2018 ry 28, 2017
+February 28, 2019 February 28, 2018

-Percentage of

-Fair Value Total Fair Value Total
+Fair Value Percentage of Total Fair Value Percentage of Total

-(\$ in tho usands)
+(\$ in thou ısands)

-Cash and cash equivalents \$ 3,928 1.1% \$ 9,307 3.0%
+Cash and cash equivalents \$ 30,799 6.6% \$ 3,928 1.1%

-Cash and cash equivalents, reserve accounts 9,850 2.8 12,781 4.1
+Cash and cash equivalents, reserve

+accounts 31,295 6.7 9,850 2.8

-Syndicated loans 4,106 1.1 9,823 3.1
+Syndicated loans 4,106 1.1

-First lien term loans 197,359 55.4 159,097 50.5
+First lien term loans 202,846 43.7 197,359 55.4

-Second lien term loans 95,075 26.7 87,750 27.9
+Second lien term loans 125,786 27.1 95,075 26.7

+Unsecured term loans 2,100 0.5

-Structured finance securities 16,374 4.6 15,450 4.9
+Structured finance securities 35,328 7.6 16,374 4.6

-Equity interests 29,780 8.3 20,541 6.5
+Equity interests 35,960 7.8 29,780 8.3

-Total \$356,472 100.0% \$314,749 100.0%
+Total \$ 464,114 100.0% \$ 356,472 100.0%